 Sex offenses include much more than the common-law crime of rape, which historically was limited to unlawful sexual intercourse by a man against a woman through the use of force or the immediate threat of force.
 Most states prohibit lesser invasions, such as unwanted touching, as well as prosecution of spouses for sexual assault.
 In addition, sex offenses include crimes that are defined based on the status of the victim, such as a child or therapy patient.

-Traffic violations may be crimes or may be classified as infractions, which are generally not considered part of the criminal law.
+Traffic violations may be crimes or classified as infractions, which are generally not considered part of criminal law.
 In jurisdictions where they are crimes, they are typically considered the lowest level of misdemeanor and are only punished by a fine.
 However, some traffic violations can rise to the level of more serious crimes, such as vehicular homicide or leaving the scene of an accident.

-Victims' rights refers to a body of emerging law that focuses on the needs and concerns of crime victims.
+Victims' rights refer to a body of emerging law that focuses on the needs and concerns of crime victims.
 Victims now have rights, for example, to information about the prosecution of the crime committed against them, to receive counseling and compensation, and to participate in the sentencing process.

 White collar crimes refer to the group of property crimes typically committed to gain a business or professional advantage.
 White collar crimes include mail fraud, bank fraud, securities fraud, embezzlement, tax crimes, and environmental pollution.